EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### U03 A member of a public organisation who wants to see real time weather radar visualised on their mobile.

-Related to use cases in FEMDI 2.6 and E-SOH 4.4,and 4.5
+Related to use cases in FEMDI 2.6 and ORD

 “As a traffic officer manager, I want to use my smart phone to regularly check the rainfall amounts across my country and bordering countries in Europe, so I can be prepared for different driving conditions, and potential impacts on the traffic network and people’s safety.
 This will allow me to rapidly respond with appropriate resources and equipment to incidents.”